Tiki102/Tiki102/README.md

 I Still haven't received my letter ✉️ for Hogwarts, so instead I'm studing App Development in Ada Tech School in Paris.
 I'm working not only on team projects 🤝 but on also personal projects 👩‍💻.
-I am learning new skills and technologies for growth and opportunity.
+I'm learning new skills and technologies for growth and opportunity.
 I develop mainly using JavaScript.
 But I have started using SQL, PHP, Python and tools such as React and Angular.

   📫 How to reach me :